 Chrome may require some tender loving care, but it is a beautifully dramatic accent when paired with a lighter palette such as white, light gray, or soft, neutral cabinetry.
 In summary, chrome is an excellent option for any homeowner looking to put a unique spin on detailing a modern, contemporary, or transitional kitchen design.

 Highly versatile, there are plenty of nickel cabinet hardware finishes and tones available.
-Nickel hardware can sport a high polish, a satin finish, or even stylish weathered and antique looks.
+Nickel hardware can have a high polish, a satin finish, or even stylish weathered and antique looks.
 Made from a metal core that is plated with a thin nickel veneer, nickel cabinet hardware is often considered by homeowners for its inherently warmer silver tones.
-Nickel can also morph into intriguing, darker or textural surfaces and designs - the options are almost limitless!
+Nickel can also morph into intriguing, darker or textural surfaces and designs - the options are nearly limitless!

 Some thoughts to consider about nickel hardware: